Notable People

 His book helped clarify what his reporting had been about all along

 The 2020 book Donald Trump v.
-The United States, published by Penguin Random House, made explicit what Schmidt's reporting had already suggested: that the core conflict of the Trump years was not simply partisan disagreement but a struggle between a presidency and the institutions that were supposed to constrain it.
+The United States, published by Penguin Random House, made explicit what Schmidt's reporting had already suggested: that the core conflict of the Trump years was larger than partisan disagreement and centered on a struggle between a presidency and the institutions that were supposed to constrain it.

 Even the title tells you the frame.

-Schmidt was not only chronicling personality.
+Schmidt was doing more than chronicling personality.
 He was chronicling collision: the presidency versus investigators, the presidency versus procedure, the presidency versus the accumulated rules and norms of the federal system.
 His reporting had always contained that structure, but the book turned it into a stated argument.

 That is why his work aged better than many hot-take-heavy Trump-era interpretations.
-He was writing about institutional behavior, not just daily spectacle.
+He was writing about institutional behavior, not daily spectacle alone.

 Why Schmidt still matters